sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Why we do this lab before we write complete code
    - deloyment is hard, we want minimum complication
-   - get deployment process taken care of in the earlier stage
+   - get deployment process taken care of in the earlier stage of project life-cycle
    - cannot solve process issues with technology

 - Github Actions